turingschool/front-end-curriculum/lessons/background-sync.md

 Now if we spin up our application we should see a couple of things:

 1. We are immediately prompted with a request to permit Push Notifications
-3. Once our service worker has taken control of the page, and we are connected to wifi, we can submit a markdown file which will be saved to IndexedDB **and** our server.
+2. If we are connected to wifi, we can submit a new markdown and it will be saved to IndexedDB **and** our server.
-4. We should see a push notification upon a successful `POST` to our server.
-5. Disconnect yourself from wifi.
+3. We will get a push notification that the markdown has been synced to our server.
+If you do this with the network tab of devtools opened, you'll see a successful network `POST` request with a response that returns all of the markdowns from the back-end.

+Now let's disconnect from wifi.
+You may have noticed in the service workers panel of dev tools that you can 'mimic' being offline by toggling a checkbox.
+With background sync, this will not work.
+We actually have to turn wifi off on our computers:

+1. Turn wifi connection off.
+2. Submit a new markdown.
+You should see it updates the count of markdowns in IndexedDB, and now appears in the drop down menu.
+It was successfully saved locally.
+3. You will **not** see the push notification saying that the markdown was synced to the server, because you are offline.
+This network request is now effectively 'queued up' to fire the next time our internet returns.
+4. Turn wifi back on.
+5. You'll see a successful network request in the network panel of dev tools, and you'll get the push notification saying your changes have been synced.

 ## Coming Soon: Periodic Sync
 Another important thing you might want to do with background sync is periodically fetch data from a server to make sure your users are viewing the most recent information.
 A `periodicSync` API is currently in progress for this use-case, but not yet available.
 (The [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/periodicSync) is pretty much completely empty still.)
 While we wait for this spec to be finalized, the old-fashioned solution to this problem would be to continuously fire off a fetch event that polls your server for the latest data.
 It's not ideal, as this code cannot be run in the background as it would be with a service worker, but it gives us a solution for the time being.